7 Beams

 Click to expand

 The relationship between load, shear, and moment allows us to build complete shear and moment diagrams using a few different methods.
-We’ll explore two of them - an equilibrium method and a graphical method.
+We’ll explore two of them: an equilibrium method and a graphical method.

-For x2 we get a curved line
+For x2 we obtain a curved line.

-For x3 we get a steeper curve
+For x3 we obtain a cubic curve.

-If two points are not sufficient to determine the exact shape of the curve, simply solve the equations at a 3rd point (for example, where x = L/2).
-We can solve the equations at as many points as necessary but 2 - 3 points, along with knowledge of the general shape of the line, are typically sufficient.
+If two points are insufficient to determine the exact shape of the curve, simply solve the equations at a third point (e.g., where x = L/2).
+We can solve the equations at as many points as necessary, but two or three points, along with knowledge of the general shape of the line, are typically sufficient.
+The equations found using this method are valid as long as the external loading doesn’t change.

-The equations found using this method are valid as long as the external loading does not change.
-In cases where the external loading does change, we’ll need to determine a new set of equations each time the loading changes.
+Cases where the external loading does change require us to determine a new set of equations each time the loading changes.
 This includes any time a distributed load begins or ends, and both sides of a concentrated force or couple.
 In each region of load, we will cut a cross-section at distance x and determine equations for V and M that are valid for that region.
 We can then solve each equation at values of x at the start and end of their valid region and build up the complete shear force and bending moment diagrams.

 7.4 Graphical Method Shear Force and Bending Moment Diagrams